Updated: Aug 9

 Perhaps you don't know what you want, you just know that it isn't what you have right now.
 You find yourself retreating to what is familiar, even when you know it is not the life you want to live.

-You may want to focus on who you are, your values, needs and purpose and being a happier, healthy more fulfilled version of you.
+You may want to focus on who you are, your values, needs and purpose and being a happier, healthy more fulfilled version of yourself.
 What would you like that to look like?

 Where are the sticking points?